Tonys broadcast hit with sound complaints as viewers beg CBS to ‘turn on the mics’

 Live from Radio City Music Hall in New York City, the awards ceremony is being shown on CBS and streaming on Paramount+.

-While fans are impressed with the performances so far, they’ve been disappointed by the sound while presenters are announcing the winners.
+While fans were impressed with the performances, they were disappointed by the sound while presenters, winners, and performers — like Sarah Snook and Jonathan Groff — were at the mic.

 “Who’s on the sound at the tonys right now TURN ON THE DAMN MICS,” one frustrated fan wrote on X.